by Carol Baxter

 Little do most people realise that Ireland's centuries-long crusade to achieve independence from their British overlords was critically boosted by a bold plan set in motion by some Irish-Americans.

-In 1875, Irish-born Americans plot to help their homeland throw off the yoke of British oppression.
-Their plan to liberate Irish political prisoners – Fenians – from Australia's last convict colony is both audacious and perilous.
+Irish-born Americans plot to help their homeland throw off the yoke of British oppression.
+Their plan to liberate Irish political prisoners – Fenians – from Australia’s last convict colony is both audacious and perilous.
 Could it possibly succeed?

-Who could have imagined that when the American ship Mary Celeste sailed from New York for Italy with a cargo of alcohol in 1872 it would soon become one of the world’s “greatest maritime mysteries”?
+Who could have imagined that when the American ship Mary Celeste sailed from New York for Italy with a cargo of alcohol in 1872, it would become one of the world’s “greatest maritime mysteries”?
+After 150 years of theories, speculations and outrageous claims about this mysterious ghost ship, can we now determine what really happened to the ship and to everyone on board?

 From Carol's book The Peculiar Case of the Electric Constable.